|

 during the ride in car; Hendrix and his

-friends getting into the helicopter; Helicopter flight, Shots of the concert advertising
+friends getting into the helicopter; Helicopter flight, Shots of the

-poster, Hendrix in a restaurant, surrounded by young people; Girls at a pool; Jimi
+young people; Girls at a pool; Jimi

 followed by a crowd of young people; Shots of Jimi in a